 (B) The head of the contracting activity for all other programs.

 (ii) The DoD Unique Identification Policy Office must receive a copy of the determination and findings required by paragraph (b)(2)(i) of this subsection.
-Follow the procedures at .
+Follow the procedures at PGI 211.274-2 .

 211.274-3 Policy for valuation.